ydumburs/opentok-video-api-postman-collection/README.md

 # Overview
 Postman collection contains Vonage Video API (a.k.a.
 TokBox OpenTok) REST API as of 16-Feb-2022 with basic parameters and request body sample.
-Postman pre-request script is also included in the collection, which automatically generates JSON web token every time you send an API request.
+The collection includes Postman pre-request script which automatically generates JSON web token based on your Video API credentials.

 # Applies To
 - [Vonage Video API](https://tokbox.com/developer/guides/basics/)